SSpeights/PowerShellGuide/discovery-in-powershell.md

 There are other help switches that are useful and they are:

-* `get-help stop-computer -online `-  takes you to the "stop-computer" online help page \(Google may be faster here!\)
+* `get-help stop-computer -online`-  takes you to the "stop-computer" online help page \(Google may be faster here!\)

-* `get-help stop-computer -parameter <Parameter> `- displays help for one parameter of "stop-computer"
+* `get-help stop-computer -parameter <Parameter>`- displays help for one parameter of "stop-computer"

-* `get-help stop-computer -detail `- displays the help page with detailed documentation for parameters
+* `get-help stop-computer -detail`- displays the help page with detailed documentation for parameters

-* `get-help stop-computer -full `- displays everything
+* `get-help stop-computer -full`- displays everything

-## Find-Module
+## Find-Script / Find-Module

 Like other repositories - e.g. Docker Hub - PowerShell has